Siesma/HuntRandomizer/README.md

 loss | is identical to telling the generator to generate a new loadout. info | prints out some information.
 Can either print the data itself or counts the amount.
 Also affected by the ruleset. | "--info {attribute} {ObjectType}".
 The example command "info Support Tool" will print each Tool that has the respective attribute.
 For counting exists an attribute called "-count". e.g. "info -count Meleeable Weapon". challenge | choose a loadout out of a set of pre determined challenges.
 Those include bomberman {a loadout consisting of only explosive weaponry}
+hunter | Will print information regarding your current hunter.

 # Additional info #